apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**After more than a century, the Campbell's company drops 'soup' from its name**
+**Watson plaintiff to meet NFL; lawyer teases video**

-You can read more about it [here](https://www.npr.org/2024/09/12/nx-s1-5110040/campbells-soup-company-name-change).
+You can read more about it [here](https://www.espn.com/nfl/story/_/id/41232537/woman-suing-browns-deshaun-watson-meet-nfl-lawyer-teases-video).

 ## Requirements
 - Python 3.8